How technology is helping improve safety culture in the workplace

 AI-Driven Safety Innovations

-There are other instances where artificial intelligence is helping improve safety standards, too.
+There are other instances where AI workplace safety solutions are helping improve safety standards, too.
 Some companies are now using AI-powered drones to inspect hard-to-reach areas for hazards.

 This helps to ensure that workers are not put unnecessarily in harm's way.
 Additionally, AI is being used to develop predictive models that can help identify potential risks before they occur.
 By doing so, businesses can take steps to mitigate these risks and prevent accidents from happening altogether.